"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

-Unlike the former case, in the Abelian Higgs model \cite{No}, in which the { first-order phase transition} occurs involving coexisting \cite{ rem1,Linde} the stable and metastable thermodynamic phases, it can be assumed $U(1)$ violating in such a wise that a part of topological domains in the $U(1)$ group space remains "glued together", representing herewith the "symmetric" (metastable) thermodynamic phase, while the rest of topological domains become a discrete (quite separate) set, representing the asymmetric (stable) thermodynamic phase.
 Indeed, this "coexistence" of the metastable and stable thermodynamic phases in the Abelian Higgs model \cite{No} with NO vortices cannot last infinitely long time.
-After all (at lowering the temperature below the Curie point $T_c$: to some its value $T_b<T_c$, or under influence of external or internal fluctuations), the Higgs field $\phi$ in the Abelian model \cite{No} leaving the "false" vacuum $ \vert\phi\vert =0$ downs rapidly into its "true" minimum (say, $\vert\phi\vert= \phi_0\neq 0$), and the metastable (symmetric) thermodynamic phase (corresponding to the above described continuous set and the "false" vacuum $ \vert\phi\vert =0$) disappears herewith entirely.
+After all (generally, at lowering the temperature below the Curie point $T_c$), the Higgs field $\phi$ in the Abelian model \cite{No}, leaving the "false" vacuum $\phi=0$, rolls into its "true" minimum (say, $\phi_0\neq 0$), and the metastable (symmetric) thermodynamic phase (corresponding to the above described continuous set and the "false" vacuum $\phi =0$) disappears herewith entirely.
 From the "geometrical" standpoint, the gradual destruction of the continuous $U(1)\simeq S^1$ group space (with forming the "bubble" \cite{Linde} of the new, stable and "discrete", thermodynamic phase inside the metastable, "continuous", one) occurs.
-At this disappearing the metastable (symmetric) thermodynamic phase, the accumulated latent heat is released; it is just the {\it reheating} situation \cite {Coles} \footnote{This latent heat is equal quantitatively to the magnetic energy

-associated with NO vortex solutions.}.
-It may be guessed that "final" downing the Higgs field $ \phi$ in the "true" minimum $\phi_0$ corresponds to the dual superconducting picture of confinement in QCD based upon MAG fixing and the Abelian Higgs model \cite{No} with NO vortices.
+At this disappearing the metastable (symmetric) thermodynamic phase, the accumulated latent heat is released; it is just the reheating situation \cite {Coles}.
+It may be guessed that rolling the Higgs field $ \phi$ in the "true" minimum $\phi_0$ corresponds to the dual-superconducting picture of confinement in QCD based upon MAG fixing and the Abelian Higgs model \cite{No} with NO vortices.

-In connection with our discussion about the first-order phase transition taking place in the Abelian Higgs model \cite{No} (implicating NO vortices), it will be relevant to mention the very important analogy (in the sphere of the topology and phenomenology) between this model and the case \cite{Landau52, V.L., Lenz} of Type II superconductors.
-In Type II superconductors, the first-order phase transition occurs with definite conditions in the presence of an background magnetic field $\bf H$.
-First of all, it would be \cite{Landau52, V.L., Lenz} $\kappa >1/\sqrt 2$ for the Ginzburg-Landau parameter
+In connection with our discussion about the Abelian Higgs model \cite{No} (implicating NO vortices), it will be relevant to mention the very important analogy (in the sphere of the topology and phenomenology) between this model and the case \cite{Landau52,Lenz,V.L.} of superconductors.
+For instance, in Type II superconductors, the second-order phase transition occurs with definite conditions in the presence of an background magnetic field $H$.
+First of all, it would be therein \cite{Landau52,Lenz,V.L.} $\kappa >1/\sqrt 2$ for the Ginzburg-Landau parameter